Woffee/fastapi_fall2024/readme.md

 # Libraries

-* [SQLAlchemy](https://www.sqlalchemy.org/) This is to handle the database
+* [FastAPI](https://fastapi.tiangolo.com/) This is the web framework for building APIs.
 * [Pydantic](https://docs.pydantic.dev/latest/)  This is to handle the validation json serialization and deserialization.
-* [FastAPI](https://fastapi.tiangolo.com/) This is the web framework for building APIs.
+* [SQLAlchemy](https://www.sqlalchemy.org/) This is to handle the database.
+* [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html) This is to handle database migrations.